Tag Archives: Amy Schumer

 I Feel Pretty is a brand new comedy starring Amy Schumer, Michelle Williams and Emily Ratajkowski.

-Written / directed by Abby Kohn and Marc Silverstein, the story centres around a woman who suddenly has an extraordinary amount of self confidence following a head injury…
+Written/directed by Abby Kohn and Marc Silverstein, the story centres on a woman who suddenly has an extraordinary amount of self-confidence following a head injury.

-Full disclosure, I of course had the lyrics for the classic West Side Story (1961) song ‘I feel Pretty’ playing in my head as I typed this post.
-That leaves little else to say except… All together now: ‘I feel pretty, oh so pretty, I feel pretty and witty and gaaaaayy!’
+I definitely had the lyrics for the classic West Side Story (1961) song ‘I Feel Pretty’ playing in my head as I typed this post.
+All together now: ‘I feel pretty, oh so pretty, I feel pretty and witty and gaaaaayy!’

 Naomi Campbell, Busy Philipps, Tom Hopper and Laura Hutton also star.